bhstark2/latency/report.md

 statistics of latency will vary over time as the load on the network changes, the path itself changes, etc.

-Historically, the most common descriptive statisic that is reported (and often labeled simply as "latency") is the average latency of the ensemble of measurements.
+Historically, the most common descriptive statistic that is reported (and often labeled simply as "latency") is the average latency of the ensemble of measurements.
 Other descriptive statistics that are sometimes reported are the standard deviation of the samples, the